AI Transform: Let the Model Decompose Your Prompt, Not a Template

 PERSONA (n=0) Who is executing this.
 Role, expertise level, voice, approach. ~8%

 CONTEXT (n=1) Situational framing.
-What's happening, why, what system is involved. ~15%
+What is happening, why, and what system is involved. ~15%

 DATA (n=2) Inputs, facts, references.
 What the executor is working with. ~12%